raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 This prism has 50 charges.
 While you are holding it, you can use an action to speak one of three command words to cause one of the following effects:

-  - The first command word causes the gem to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
+  - The first command word causes the gem to shed bright light in a 9.0m radius and dim light for an additional 9.0m.
 This effect doesn't expend a charge.
 It lasts until you use a bonus action to repeat the command word or until you use another function of the gem.

-  - The second command word expends 1 charge and causes the gem to fire a brilliant beam of light at one creature you can see within 60 feet of you.
+  - The second command word expends 1 charge and causes the gem to fire a brilliant beam of light at one creature you can see within 18.0m of you.
 The creature must succeed on a DC 15 Constitution saving throw or become blinded for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-  - The third command word expends 5 charges and causes the gem to flare with blinding light in a 30-foot cone originating from it.
+  - The third command word expends 5 charges and causes the gem to flare with blinding light in a 9.0m cone originating from it.
 Each creature in the cone must make a saving throw as if struck by the beam created with the second command word.

 When all of the gem's charges are expended, the gem becomes a nonmagical jewel worth 50 gp.